vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 # Conclusion

 - clevTKN circulating supply will eventually reach the amount of CR (collateral ratio) x TKN locked in CLever vault.
-- Users are exposed to maturity risk when holding clevTKN, this maturity risk can be compensated through time or value because The clevTKN can rarely trade at the same value as TKN unless the amount of clevTKN deposited in the furnace is less than the TKN generated from the yield.
+- Users are exposed to maturity risk when holding clevTKN.
+This maturity risk can be realized through time or value because the clevTKN can rarely trade at the same value as TKN unless the amount of clevTKN deposited in the furnace is less than the TKN generated from the yield.
+- The inverse relationship between the quantity of TKN in the Furnace and the presumed market price of clevTKN suggests that a high reliance on liquidity incentives will be required to support the peg.
-- When the incentives for providing clevTKN as liquidity are similar to that of clevTKN swap in the furnace the system will achieve an equilibrium, but if this equilibrium is disrupted, users may suffer losses in the form of impermanent loss, price impact on DEXs, or opportunity cost.
+- When the incentives for providing clevTKN as liquidity are similar to that of clevTKN redemption in the furnace, the system will achieve an equilibrium.
+However, if this equilibrium is disrupted, users may suffer losses in the form of impermanent loss, price impact on DEXs, or opportunity cost.
-- It is unlikely that impermanent loss will be zero as CLever has no control over the generated yields (one of the variables that can distort the equilibrium stated in the above point), despite what is stated on their blog.
+- LPs are likely to experience impermanent loss as yield generation may be highly volatile (one of the variables that can distort the equilibrium stated in the above point), despite claims made in their blog.
 > ...For the liquidity farmer, this is an important distinction, because it means that, on a long enough time scale, both your CVX and your clevCVX are the same, so there is **zero impermanent loss!**
 > Source: [CLever Medium Blog](https://medium.com/@0xC_Lever/clever-cvx-yields-without-locking-c0fc0638a00c)

-- Integrating multiple Concentrator's vaults into CLever can result in a stacked risk exposure streaming from the participating pool tokens and/or the yield-generating sources (protocols other than Concentrator).
+- Integrating multiple Concentrator vaults into CLever can result in additional risk exposure, compounding risk from the participating pool tokens and/or the yield-generating sources (protocols other than Concentrator).
-- The platform fees, debt ceiling, collateral ratio, and repayment fees can be changed based on the team's discretion.
+- The platform fees, debt ceiling, collateral ratio, repayment fees, and vlCVX delegation can be changed based on the team's discretion (6-of-9 multisig).
-- In addition to the above, the vlCVX delegation (presently Votium) can also be revoked by the team through a snapshot vote.
-- ~~veCLEV holds voting powers and there exists a phase where this voting power can be misused due to it being concentrated in the hands of AladdingDAO and the CLever team.~~

 # Risk Team Recommendation

 The clevCVX Curve pool is a V1 pool with A=100.
 The clevUSD Curve pool is a V1 pool with A=200.
 These are both pool configurations for assets that are easily redeemable and are expected to maintain a strong reversion to the 1:1 peg. clevCVX pool is currently (Dec.18, 2022) unbalanced 9:91 with clevCVX trading at .87 CVX. clevCVX has a much higher early repayment fee compared to clevUSD (5% vs. .5%), impeding arbitrage of the peg.

 Therefore we recommend reducing clevCVX pool to A=50 and maintaining clevUSD pool at A=200.
 We have discussed the reduction of A for the clevCVX-CVX pool with the CLever team, and we have agreed that a reduction from 100 to 50 is sensible.
+We may recommend reducing A further if price doesn't stabilize going forward.

 The following graph from the Curve Research team shows the price (y-axis) as a function of pool balance (x-axis) for a V1 pool with different A values.
 The black horizontal line shows the current price of clevCVX/CVX:
 ![IMAGE 2022-12-19 20:29:30](https://user-images.githubusercontent.com/51072084/208583931-4f8c2ef6-01d2-42b3-955c-aa7f9b780378.jpg)